 Admissions Guidelines for Entry in 2019 for Year 7

 An electronic copy of the Admissions Guidelines for entry in 2019 can be found here.

-A copy of the admissions talk given at the Open Evening will be available here in April 2018.
+A copy of the admissions talk given at the Open Evening can be find here.

 On-line Registration Form for Entry in 2019 for Year 7

 The on-line registration form will be available on the school website from 1st May until midnight on 19th June 2018.
 Please go to: www.reading-school-admissions.co.uk to access the link to the online registration form.